tbeason/tbeason/README.md

-### Tyler Beason
+I mostly write programs related to finance and financial research.

-I mostly write programs related finance and financial research.
+[Julia](https://julialang.org) is what makes that not suck.